 - two people are needed for each Shabbat service: a Zoom usher and a Zoom greeter

-Dates of Shabbat services for 2020-21:
+Dates of Shabbat services for 2021-22/5782 (Dates may be subject to change):

 Celebrating the most joyous dates on the Jewish calendar.
 By observance as well as custom, the festivals and holidays bring delight to the senses.
 We pass along the heritage that interweaves thougtful reflection and unbridled joy with concern for the well-being of all.